frigidev/leste-telecom-desafio/doc/README.md

 ### Technologies and libraries used during development

-React with Next.js, Tailwind CSS, React Hot Toast, React Hook Form, Material-UI (MUI), Radix UI, shadcn.
+React with Next.js, Tailwind CSS, React Hot Toast, React Hook Form, Material-UI (MUI), Radix UI, shadcn and zustand.

 To install them, it is necessary to run the npms below: